dhrubasamal1/banking-system/README.md

 ## Prerequisites

 - Python 3.1 (or above) installed on your system.
-- No external libraries or dependencies the project uses only the Python Standard Library
+- No external libraries or dependencies the project uses only the Python Standard Library.
-- No database, server, or additional configuration of any kind is required
+- No database, server, or additional configuration of any kind is required.

 ## Installation & Setup